DilanjanDK7/QM_FFT_Feature_Package/README.md

 ## Usage

-Detailed usage instructions and a practical example can be found in the [HOW-TO.md](./HOW-TO.md) guide.
+Detailed usage instructions and a practical example can be found in the [HOW-TO Guide](./HOW-TO.md).

-See also the guides in the `docs/` directory for more in-depth information on specific components:

-*   `docs/map_builder_guide.md`: Explains the `MapBuilder` class and its methods.
-*   `docs/analysis_module_guide.md`: Details the functions available for analyzing non-uniform inverse maps.
-*   `docs/preprocessing_guide.md`: Covers preprocessing functions.
+For in-depth information on specific components, refer to the [Documentation](#documentation) section below.

 ## Output Structure

-The typical output structure is detailed in [HOW-TO.md](./HOW-TO.md).
+The typical output structure is detailed in the [HOW-TO Guide](./HOW-TO.md).

 ## Contributing